 Conversely, consumer spending on these goods will tend to increase when interest rates fall.
 Consumers are willing to take out new loans because they are cheaper.

-And in general, interest rates are positively related to credit availability.
-When interest rates are low, more credit is available.
-In this situation, liquidity in the economy is abundant, and the money supply increases.
+In general, interest rates are positively related to credit availability.
+When interest rates are low, more credit is available, which provides ample liquidity in the economy and increases the money supply.
 The opposite condition applies when interest rates are high.